 Managing concerns locally

-If your local investigation finds that a nurse, midwife, or nursing associate’s practice or behaviour are a risk to public safety, you’ll usually be best placed to manage concerns and lessen that risk.
+If your local investigation finds that a professional’s practice or behaviour are a risk to public safety, you’ll usually be best placed to manage concerns and lessen that risk.

 You can often address public safety risks by supporting the professional to make any necessary changes or improvements.